RaPaLearning/gita-begin/gita/18-36 first part.md

-Next, listen to the distinctions made by the
+Next, listen to the distinctions made by the [three qualities](satva_rajas_tamas_effects) in 'happiness', which is the purpose of all the knowledge, actions, doers, intellect and resolve described up until now.